 (2) The professional nature of the curriculum which starts in the first year as opposed to a traditional liberal arts college where you choose your major in the third year.
 Because of Pratt's size, you get to choose from an extraordinary variety of majors and concentrations including majors in creative writing and critical and visual studies.

-(3) The Campus: Pratt is the only East Coast art school with an enclosed campus.
+(3) The Campus: Pratt is the only East Coast art school with an enclosed campus and the only art school in New York City with a traditional college campus.
 Twenty-five acres of tree-lined bricked roadways, grassy areas, five residence halls on campus, and outstanding facilities offer students plenty of "green space" in which to work, relax, and spend time with friends.

 Careers in Art and Design